Nazulka/Visit-Kyrgyzstan/README.md

 #### Compatibility Testing

 #### Known Bugs
 * There are no known bugs at the time of submitting this project.

-#### Version Control
-* Git is used for version control.
-* It was published using GitHub Pages directly from the _main branch_.

 ## Deployment
 ___
 ___

-All code for this website was written in Gitpod and then pushed to GitHub to store in the local repository.
+All code for this website was written in Gitpod and then pushed to GitHub to store in their local repository.

-It was then published using GitHub Pages directly from the main branch by following the steps below:
+It was then published using GitHub Pages directly from the _main branch_ by following the steps below:

-Select MS-2-Visit-Kyrgyzstan in the repositories
+* Select MS-2-Visit-Kyrgyzstan in the repositories
-Click on _Settings_ in the menu bar
+* Click on _Settings_ in the menu bar
-Scroll down to GitHub Pages and select "main branch" in drop-down menu in the Source section The page will reload and you'll be provided with a link to your published website.
+* Scroll down to GitHub Pages and select "main branch" in drop-down menu in the Source section
+* The page will reload and you'll be provided with a link to your published website.
-To run the code locally by cloning this repository, click on _Download_ Code.
+* To run the code locally by cloning this repository, click on _Download_ Code.
 To clone the repository using HTTPS, under "Clone with HTTPS" click on _Save_.
-To create a personal copy of this repository, click on Fork button on the top right corner of the repo page.
+* To create a personal copy of this repository, click on Fork button on the top right corner of the repo page.

 *There is no difference between the deployed version and the development version*.

 ## Credits
 ___
 ___

-### Code Snippets
+### Code
+* Bootstrap documentation has been used to create this responsive website, that is compatible with all modern browsers.
+The components used include: Buttons, Card, Carousel and Navbar.
+* Multiple "Read More" / "Read Less" buttons in cards section adapted from this thread on [Stack Overflow](https://stackoverflow.com/questions/59085561/multiple-read-more-less-buttons-in-javascript).
+* Recommendations from [this](https://www.youtube.com/watch?v=Zxf1mnP5zcw) video tutorial have been helpful in optimising Google Maps JavaScript code so new map markers can be added easily in the future.
+* This code from [Stack Overflow](https://stackoverflow.com/questions/47017679/how-to-show-infowindow-content-in-separate-div) has been adapted to help me to display info windows' content in a separate div.
+I have had further help from my mentor to get this section working (see _Testing_).
+* SweetAlert2 customized alert messages library has been suggested by my mentor Excellence Ilesanmi.
+* The code to remove close button ("x") from Google Maps info window has been adapted from [here](https://stackoverflow.com/questions/20544932/remove-close-icon-from-the-google-map-info-window/41864418).
+* I have referred to CI "Signing Up To EmailJS" Walkthrough Project when linking my Contact form to EamilJS.

 ### Content